achf01/weatherStation/README.md

 ##### MQTT
 For receiving and sending information (respectively from PC and to the other ESP32) we decided to use a MQTT broker.
 In particular we decided to use [HiveMQ MQTT broker](https://www.hivemq.com/public-mqtt-broker/), however it should work even using others MQTT brokers.
-Remember to set up the following macros in the "MQTT.h" file
+Remember to set up the following macros in the "MQTT.h" file:
 1) ```TOPIC_CITY``` name of the topic in the MQTT broker where you receive the city name from PC
 4) ```TOPIC_HOUR``` name of the topic in the MQTT broker where you send the actual time to the other ESP32
 5) ```TOPIC_WEATHER``` name of the topic in the MQTT broker where you send the actual weather to the other ESP32